 3. Pray a weekly Memorare for the babies lost to abortion, particularly the children of the Archdiocese of Detroit Project Rachel participants and those unborn lives lost throughout our state

-September Prayer Guide
+April Prayer Guide

-Act (Choose one)
+ACT (Choose one)

 ONE STEP FURTHER